Jayson Gaddis: Founder of The Relationship School

 11:38.89 – Brian David Crane

-Storm building right?
-1 of you gets quiet.
-There is um, they can tell that there’s a disagreement coming or that there’s one one present in the room and it travels throughout the night and then the next day you and your wife are again finishing the fight or there’s some you know, chapter 2 in the book.
-Um, they’re present for both parts of it right?
-So they’re there for the fight and then they’re also there for the resolution of it.
-So do you.
-I can imagine sometimes you know my wife and I fight.
+So yeah I want to go back to something you said.
+When you and your wife start a fight together, your kids are in the room or they feel the let’s say the storm building, right?
+One of you gets quiet.
+They can tell that there’s a disagreement coming or that there’s one present in the room and it travels throughout the night.
+And then the next day you and your wife are again finishing the fight or there’s some Chapter 2 in the book.
+They’re present for both parts of it right?
+So they’re for the fight and then they’re also there for the resolution of it.
+I can imagine sometimes my wife and I fight.
 It might take a day.
-Um.

 12:11.69 – Jayson Gaddis